FIU-SCIS-Senior-Project-2015-Spring/vLabs/Code/Guacamole/guacamole-installer/README.txt

 server.xml
 ----------
-This file is for Tomcat, and enables port
+This file is a configuration file for Tomcat, it opens the port needed for Guacamole.
+The section of interest is marked with: "Enabled for Guacamole".

 guacamole-aut-url-1.0-SNAPSHOT.jar
 ----------------------------------